Quantum circuit algorithm for topological invariants of second order topological many-body quantum magnets

-The quantum circuit is built by first decomposing the Hamiltonian into time-dependent and time-independent parts $H(t) = H_0 + H_1(t)$.
+We build the quantum circuit by first decomposing the Hamiltonian into time-dependent and time-independent parts $H(t) = H_0 + H_1(t)$.
 If the twist operation is on an even (odd) bond, then the time independent part $H_0$ will contain all odd (even) bonds.
 The time-dependent part contains only one non-commuting term at the twisted bond of the form $H_1'(t) \propto \sigma^x \otimes \sigma^y - \sigma^y \otimes \sigma^x$, so we split the time-dependent part $H_1(t) = H_1'(t)+H_1''(t)$, with $H_1''(t)$ having the rest of the commuting terms.
-The decomposed Hamiltonian $H(t)=H_0+H_1'(t)+H_1''(t)$ is then used to approximate the time evolution as a second-order Trotter-Suzuki decomposition (cf. Eq. ~\ref{eq:trotter-suzuki}) \footnote{The circuit was implemented using Qiskit's AerSimulator~\cite{qiskit} with 100~000 shots.
-As outlined in Ground state preparation was done using Qiskit's state preparation method.}.
-A parameter sweep was performed for different dimer strengths $J_2$, setting $J_1 = 1$, $T = 20$, $N = 200$, and $\hbar = 1$.
-System sizes $L = \{4, 6, 8\}$ were tested as well.
-The results are plotted in Fig.~\ref{fig:dimerized-results}.
+The decomposed Hamiltonian $H(t)=H_0+H_1'(t)+H_1''(t)$ is then used to approximate the time evolution as a second-order Trotter-Suzuki decomposition (cf. Eq. ~\ref{eq:trotter-suzuki}).
+If the twist is specified at the even bond $j$, then the corresponding unitary operators are